 PAID TIME OFF & EDUCATIONAL TIME

-Paid Time Off (PTO): Fellows are granted 20 days of PTO in their first year of training and 25 days of PTO in their second year of training.
+Paid Time Off (PTO): Fellows are granted 25 days of PTO.

 Educational Time: Fellows are allotted five additional days, annually, to take part in continuing medical education activities specific to their subspecialty training in pediatric rehabilitation medicine.